ubffm/ojs_updater/README.md

 pip install .
 ```

-Alternatively, you cann install the package via pip:
+Alternatively, you can install the package via pip:

 ```
 pip install ojs_updater